Kenji221/Cloud/general/general.md

 kubectl get pods -o wide
 kubectl describe pod <name of the pod>
 kubectl delete pod <name of the pod>

+# The definition below can also create replica-sets as well
 kubectl create -f <YAML File name>

 # create a yaml file